NoiseByNorthwest/php-spx/README.md

 This visualization is the flat profile for the selected time range and the selected metric, displayed as a sortable table.

+The `Inc.` and `Exc.` sub-columns respectively correspond to:
+- the inclusive resource consumption of the function, including its called functions consumption
+- the exclusive resource consumption of the function, excluding its called functions consumption

 ![Showcase](https://github.com/NoiseByNorthwest/NoiseByNorthwest.github.io/blob/d8a90827d6eb256f49d580de448b6b6fad4119ac/php-spx/doc/as-fp.png)

 ##### Flame Graph